Stansport Outfitter Series 3-Burner Review

 Time to Boil

-In our boil test, the Stansport 3-Burner was one of the leaders of the pack, taking just 3.25 minutes to boil a quart of water.
+To evaluate stove performance, we time how long it takes for each stove to boil 1 liter of water in our windless garage "lab" at 5,000 feet in elevation.
+In our boil test, the Stansport 3-Burner was one of the leaders of the pack, taking just 3 minutes 49 seconds to boil 1 liter of water.

 This stove boasts one 10,000 BTU burner in the middle of two 25,000 BTU burners.
-For our boil test, we tested one of the outer 25,000 BTU burners in a windless garage.
-This stove outperformed many of the other stoves in our review, impressing even the most skeptical reviewers.
+For our boil test, we tested one of the outer 25,000 BTU burners.
+This stove outperformed all but one of the tabletop stoves in our review, impressing even the most skeptical reviewers.

-To test wind resistance, we position a box fan on low 24" away from the stove and then time how long it takes to boil a quart of room temperature water.
-The Stansport 3-Burner took 7 minutes to boil a quart of water, placing it in the middle of the pack.
+To test wind resistance, we subject each stove to a constant 2-4 mph wind (as measured with a pocket anemometer) from a box fan on low and situated 20-30" away from the stove.
+Then we record how long it takes to boil one liter of 58°F water.
+The Stansport 3-Burner took 7 minutes and 55 seconds to boil one liter of water, which is a slightly below-average performance.

-This test aims to simulate constant wind and test the effectiveness of the stove's wind resistance.
-As such, this test is just a rough approximation of high wind in the backcountry.
-When testing the Stansport 3-Burner in the field, we found that the windscreens worked well enough to keep the wind from ruining our dinner plans.
+This test aims to simulate constant wind and to test the effectiveness of the stove's wind resistance.
+As such, this test is only a rough approximation of high wind in the backcountry.
+When testing the Stansport 3-Burner in the field, we found the windscreens worked well enough to keep a breeze from ruining our dinner plans.
 Our reviewers appreciated the tight and secure fit of the windscreen.
 Some of the stoves with a similar design are a bit more finicky and less secure, thus providing less reliable wind protection.
 While our test suggests that other stoves may provide better wind resistance, this one gets the job done without too much of an issue.

 To test simmering ability, we made curry and rice, as well as a slow-cooked veggie and egg scramble.
 In each instance, the Stansport 3-Burner simmered like a champion.